fbpx Get ready for the July 15 ACT with Insight! Enroll in our popular July ACT Boot Camp today!

 Have questions regarding test-optional?
 We can help!
 Talk to our team by clicking HERE.

-2. For freshmen and sophomores, should they prepare for SAT/ ACT or wait to confirm or later is test-optional or not?
+2. For freshmen and sophomores, should they prepare for SAT/ ACT or wait to confirm if their preferred colleges are test-optional?

-For now, most popular schools extended their test-optional policies for Fall 2023 applicants.
-There are colleges that adopted test-optional policies, too.
+For now, some schools extended their test-optional policies for Fall 2025 applicants.
+Some colleges adopt test-optional policies, too.
 Therefore, it depends on your college list, which can shift and change over the years.
 Your college list can change until the moment you finish submitting applications!
 To keep your options open (and stress level low), it’s good to take the diagnostic test and then strategize to see if test scores can give you an advantage.
 Also keep in mind that certain majors, athletic admissions, honors programs, and scholarships require ACT / SAT test scores, and you can use your test scores in lieu of placement exams.

 3. Will I have an advantage with ACT / SAT scores?

-Yes!
-From the 2021 and the 2022 admissions results, we’ve seen those who submitted test scores have a higher acceptance rate than those who did not.
+This will depend on the particular colleges and your high schools.
 In some cases, the school may ask you to submit test scores as they are reviewing your applications.
 Certain colleges require additional essays and/or admissions interviews when you apply without a test score.
 To learn more, check out our blog on “Top 3 Tips to Prepare You for College Admissions” or “How to Approach Standardized Testing“.

 Blog Post